SidheshwarSarangal/cashfree-ai-new-final/README.md

 ## Idea of this project

-It is an AI-Powered project which is does AI translations and AI-image analysis, integrated with CASHFREE PAYMENT GATEWAY I am a MERN stack developer but I just wanted to learn a new Framework, since in software development you can be asked at any time to learn new technology.
+It is an AI-Powered project which is does AI translations and AI-image analysis, integrated with CASHFREE PAYMENT GATEWAY.

+I am a MERN stack developer but I just wanted to learn a new Framework, since in software development you can be asked at any time to learn new technology.
 So, I learned Angular and integrated cloudinary(for image analysis), cashfree payment gateway(for hadling subscriptions) and groq apis(for handling groq translation and image analysis work).
 Basically, I integrated 4 new technologies in one project.

 If you want then you can look at my MERN stack project here- [link](https://github.com/SidheshwarSarangal/social-media-website.git)

 ## How to Run?